electric-cloud/electriccommander/jenkins_plugins/README.txt

 builds on a Jenkins server.

-To install the plugin, create a jar file with the following command: jar cvf 0 jenkins.jar pages META-INF
+To install the plugin, create a jar file with the following command: jar cvf0 jenkins.jar pages META-INF

 Then load the and promote the plugin ectool login <user> <passwd>